Infectious Diseases

 Learn more about HIV & AIDS

-The 2014 Ebola epidemic was the largest in world history.
-In response, NASW prepared resources to provide social workers information on the disease and how it is transmitted, along with behavioral health resources on the virus, and accounts and advice from social workers who have worked with people battling Ebola or who helped allay concerns about Ebola in the United States.
+In response to the 2014 Ebola epidemic, NASW prepared resources to provide social workers information on the disease and how it is transmitted, along with behavioral health resources on the virus, and accounts and advice from social workers who have worked with people battling Ebola or who helped allay concerns about Ebola in the United States.

 Learn more about Ebola